 Being a parent/carer can be a bit of a rollercoaster ride.
 It goes from moments of sheer joy and perfection to moments where we are really challenged and confronted by our own emotions and the emotions of our little people.
 Parenting has come a long way and we can be thankful that as we learn more about brain development and child development we can understand more about children’s behaviour and how to support them.

-PositivePsychology.com – Helping You Help Others suggests how we can improve self concept below.
+According to PositivePsychology.com – Helping You Help Others this is how we can think of self-concept…

 “Generally, theorists agree on the following points: